andyjud/backend-tutorial/a_landingpages/templates/README.md

-Templates and code snippets for the inbox module are exclusive to my Patreon supporters.
+The html code for the maintenance and password-protected landing pages are available to my Patreons.

 Become my patreon at https://www.patreon.com/andreasjud

+Thank you.